Yeah, I went there – gooey Maple Walnut Sticky Buns with caramel, drippy icing and an addictive filling. Your morning just got better.

 - Scald 1 cup milk (heat to steaming).
 In a mixing bowl combine warm milk, yeast and sugar.
 Let yeast start to bubble, about 5 min.

-- Add 12 tbsp butter and eggs to mixer and beat, with the paddle attachment, until slightly blended.
+- Add 12 tablespoon butter and eggs to mixer and beat, with the paddle attachment, until slightly blended.
 Stir in flour and salt, about 2 min.
 Scrape down sides of bowl and continue mixing on medium speed to develop the dough, 3 min more.

 - Gently punch down dough and divide in half.
 Roll into 2 12-by-18-inch rectangles on a lightly floured work surface.
 Spread maple-butter mixture evenly over both rectangles.
 Sprinkle each with half the brown sugar and walnuts.
 Roll tightly into logs, starting at the long edge, and pinch seams together.
 Cut each log into 6 3-inch pieces for a total of 12 buns.
 Place in muffin tins cut side up, cover and allow to rise for 30 min.
 Heat oven to 325°F Bake until golden brown, 28 to 30 min.